JamesBrill/react-speech-recognition/README.md

 ## How it works
-`SpeechRecognition` is a higher order component that wraps one of your React components.
-In doing so, it injects some additional properties into the component that allow it to access a transcript of speech picked up from the user's microphone.
+`useSpeechRecognition` is a React hook that gives a component access to a transcript of speech picked up from the user's microphone.

+`SpeechRecognition` manages the global state of the Speech Recognition API, exposing functions to turn the microphone on and off.

 Under the hood,
 it uses [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition).
 Currently, **this component will only work in Chrome**.
 It fails gracefully on other browsers.

-It is recommended that you use Webpack to bundle this module with your web code.

 ## Installation